colaberry/trust-before-intelligence-book/manuscript/04_chapter_3_from_bi_to_agent.md

 BI uses static RBAC: roles assigned at onboarding, permissions rarely change.

 Agents need ABAC: "Dr. Smith can see Patient 10243 because Patient 10243 is assigned to Dr. Smith.
-If Dr. Smith tries to access Patient 10244, check for clinical reason.
-If none, deny and alert compliance."
+If Dr. Smith tries to access Patient 10244 to check for clinical reasons; if none, deny and alert compliance."

 Runtime evaluation of user + resource + environment + policy rules.